This is the ultimate guide to choosing the best metal detector of 2023.

 This cannot really be called a “pro” or a “con,” hence why we did not list it in either column.
 It might hinder some people by forcing them to do the same area twice, but it might also help people who are searching within a specific depth range.

 As for the screen, we like the fact that it’s large, easy to read, and fairly simple to operate.
 You won’t have to spend a bunch of time studying a manual here, though we think the screen could use a nice backlight for evening use.

 GC-1003 is the only metal detector on our list that is specifically intended for children.
-You can see this reflected in the price, as this is also the most inexpensive model on our list.
-People often buy this particular product so that their children can enjoy metal-detecting with them.
+You can see this reflected in the price, as this is also the cheapest metal detector on our list.
+People often buy this kit so that their children can enjoy metal-detecting with them.

-This one has everything that you would want in a children’s metal detector.
+This kids metal detector has everything that you would want in a children’s metal detector.
 It’s lightweight, so children of any age should be able to carry it around.
-It also has a waterproof search coil in case there is a nearby pond or creek.
+It also has a waterproof coil in case there is a nearby pond or creek.
 Kids often won’t think about subtle things like the danger of ruining an expensive toy, so that waterproofing is a very nice touch.

 Of course, there are bound to be a couple of problems with a product this cheap.
 First, this thing is held together in a plastic housing.
 This makes it seem more like a toy than a tool (and technically, it is both of these things).
 The main stem is made of a steel tube, but it’s not very thick and could bend with little abuse.

 The display is both the best and the worst thing about this product.
 It simply shows three little waves, which illustrate the range of the tool.
 When something is found, the screen indicates its location with a red dot.
 As you might be thinking, this is not very precise.
 It doesn’t give you much idea as to the depth of the object, but something like is well-suited for children or beginners.